MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-on-defender-windows.md

 1. Select the **Start** menu.
 2. In the search bar, type **Windows Security**.
 Select the matching result.
 3. Select **Virus & threat protection**.
-4. Under **Virus & threat protection updates**, select **Check for updates**.
-If you don't see this option on your screen, complete the first set of steps in [Turn on Real-time Protection](turn-on-defender-windows.md#turn-on-real-time-and-cloud-delivered-protection).
+4. Under **Virus & threat protection updates**, select **Protection updates**.
+5. Select **Check for updates**.
+If you don't see this option on your screen, complete the first set of steps under [Turn on real-time and cloud-delivered protection](turn-on-defender-windows.md#turn-on-real-time-and-cloud-delivered-protection).
 Then try checking for updates again.

 ## Next steps